ericsr316/BattleDinosaurConsole/README.md

 ![imagen](https://media.discordapp.net/attachments/842125134218395703/842142539540987914/unknown.png)

-Probably this still has issues but i expect fix all soon
+Probably this still has issues but I expect fix all soon